How To Write A Bio (FREE TEMPLATE + examples)

-If you’ve ever felt the panic of pitching yourself (in 150 words or less), then you’re in luck.
+If you’ve ever felt the panic of having to pitch yourself (in 150 words or less), then you’re in luck.

 Fill in the blanks, make it your own.
 Don’t hold back.
-Get playful with it.
-Tweak and tune it until you get something that feels good and sounds as amazing as you actually are.
+Play around with it.
+Tweak and fine tune it until you get something that feels good and sounds as amazing as you actually are.

 And if you still need help finessing, I’m here to help…